History of the Jews in Austria: Deportation from Austria

 In the middle of the 15th century, following the establishment of the anti-Catholic movement of Jan Hus in Bohemia, the condition of Jews worsened as a result of unfounded accusations that the movement was associated with the Jewish community.

 In 1420, the status of the Jewish community hit a low point when a Jewish man from Upper Austria was falsely accused and charged with the crime of desecration of the sacramental bread.

-During the Hussite Wars, Jews were suspected of collaborating with the Hussites, leading to Albert II to expel Austrian Jews and confiscate their property in what as known as the Vienna Gesera, Jews in Vienna were murdered, expelled and in some cases committed collective suicide.
-Viennese Jews were both expelled and, in March 1421, burned at the stake.
-In 1469, the deportation order was cancelled by Frederick III, who became known for his fairness and strong relationship by allowing Jews to live relatively free from scapegoating and hate crimes — he was even referred to at times as the "King of the Jews".
+During the Hussite Wars, Jews were suspected of collaborating with the Hussites, leading to Albert II to expel Austrian Jews and confiscate their property in what as known as the Vienna Gesera; Viennese Jews were murdered and expelled, and in some cases committed collective suicide.
+In March 1421 stake burnings took place as well.

+In 1469, the deportation order was cancelled by Frederick III, who became known for his fairness and strong relationship by allowing Jews to live relatively free from scapegoating and hate crimes—he was even referred to at times as the "King of the Jews".
 He allowed Jews to return and settle in all the cities of Styria and Carinthia.
-Under his regime, Jews gained a short period of peace (between 1440 and 1493).
+Under his regime, Jews gained a short period of peace (1440-1493).

 In 1496, Maximilian I ordered a decree which expelled all Jews from Styria.
-In 1509, he passed the "Imperial Confiscation Mandate" which foresaw the destruction of all Jewish books, apart from one exception, the Bible.
+In 1509, he passed the "Imperial Confiscation Mandate", which foresaw the destruction of all Jewish books, apart from one exception, the Bible.